 - 1. The minimum scholastic requirement for course work is a grade of C. In courses designated Pass/Fail or Satisfactory/Unsatisfactory a grade of Pass or Satisfactory is required to be in good academic standing. - 2.
-A minimum semester and cumulative professional GPA (for course work taken at LSUHSC) of 2.0 must be maintained. - 3.
-Departmental scholastic requirements may differ from those of the School and should be noted by students.
+A minimum semester and cumulative professional grade point average (GPA) for course work taken at LSUHSC of 2.0 must be maintained.